Public question time

 Council meetings are an integral part of the planning, policy and decision-making process of Council.
 We encourage members of the public to attend Council meetings and participate during public question time.

-To enable the preparation of a considered response, it's best to submit your question nice and early.
-You've got up until 3:00pm on the day of the meeting to have the question lodged with Council – any questions received after that time will be treated as correspondence, with a written response provided as per our Customer Service Charter.
+To enable the preparation of a considered response, it's best to submit your question as early as possible.
+You've got up until 4 hours before the Council meeting begins to have the question lodged with Council – any questions received after that time will be treated as correspondence, with a written response provided as per our Customer Service Charter.
+Ordinary Meetings of Council typically begin at 7 pm, so questions will need to be lodged by 3 pm.

 Lodge a public question